MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/virtual-entities/custom-ve-data-providers.md

 |TimeoutException|The external operation did not complete within the allowed time; for example, the result of a HTTP status 408 from the external data service.|
 | | |

-To assist you in plug-in development, the Dynamics 365 Data SDK contains the _Plugin Profiler and Debugger_; for more information see [TBD]<!-- TODO: Obtain information on this tool, create subtopic. -->.
+To assist you in plug-in development, the Dynamics 365 for Customer Engagement Data SDK contains the _Plugin Profiler and Debugger_; for more information see [TBD]<!-- TODO: Obtain information on this tool, create subtopic. -->.

 ### Plug-in registration